Nisith Pramanik: Political career

-The President, Shri Ram Nath Kovind administering the oath as Minister of State to Shri Nisith Pramanik, at a Swearing-in Ceremony, at Rashtrapati Bhavan, in New Delhi on July 7, 2021.
+President Shri Ram Nath Kovind administering the oath as Minister of State to Shri Nisith Pramanik, at a Swearing-in Ceremony at Rashtrapati Bhavan in New Delhi on July 7, 2021.

-He was also a member of All India Trinamool Congress (AITC) before joining the BJP in March 2019.
-In July 2021, he became Minister of Home Affairs and Minister of State, Ministry of Youth Affairs and Sports in Second Modi ministry after the Cabinet reshuffle.
+He was a member of All India Trinamool Congress (AITC) before joining the BJP in March 2019.
+In July 2021, he became the Minister of Home Affairs and Minister of State, Ministry of Youth Affairs and Sports in the Second Modi ministry after the Cabinet reshuffle.
 As of 2021, at the age of 35 he became the youngest minister in the Union Cabinet.
+Nisith Pramanik has been entrusted with the North Bengal Development as well as Sports and Youth Welfare portfolios in the newly formed Bengal government led by Suvendu Adhikari.
+A key BJP leader from North Bengal and former Union minister, Pramanik has played a significant role in strengthening the party's organisational base across the region.
+His appointment is seen as strategically important as the BJP looks to consolidate its influence in North Bengal while also focusing on youth engagement, sports infrastructure, and regional development initiatives.